Civil and Environmental Engineering Graduate Orientation:

 - Course Offerings and Descriptions

-- Most Graduate Level Classes are offered once a year, or even once every other year.
-You can easily see which classes have been offered in previous years by clicking on the “CEE Course Matrix” link from the Resources for Current Graduate Students page. (second link under the “CEE Courses” section).
-Be sure to note the year of the sheet you are looking at.
+- Most Graduate Level Classes are offered once a year, or even once every other year, which makes planning your schedule very important.
+You can easily see which classes have been offered in previous years by clicking on the “CEE Course Matrix” link from the Resources for Current Graduate Students page (second link under the “CEE Courses” section).
+Be sure to note the year of the sheet you are looking at on the bottom of the page.
 Our tentative course offerings for future terms will also be posted here, however these are subject to change without notice.
+This page will be the most helpful to plan courses for the full year.

 Below the CEE Course Matrix, there is also a list for “ECI 289 Course Offerings”.
 ECI 289 courses are special topic courses.
 ECI 289 course offerings are constantly evolving.
 These are typically specialty courses offered by faculty on a trial basis that may or may not become permanent course offerings.
 Please view this page, or talk to the faculty member directly, for more information about special topics courses.

-For catalog descriptions of ECI courses, visit this link.
+For catalog descriptions of ECI courses, including course prerequisites, visit this link.

 - Taking Undergraduate Upper Division Courses

-- Please note that some undergraduate level engineering courses will have registration restrictions for graduate students.
+Please note that some undergraduate level engineering courses will have registration restrictions for graduate students.
 If you plan to register for an undergraduate upper division course and SISWEB/Schedule Builder restricts you from adding it, please contact the Graduate Program Coordinator, Lauren Worrell (firstname.lastname@example.org, 530-752-1441, Room 2007 Ghausi Hall) to inquire about when restrictions might lift or if you are able to obtain a permission to add (PTA) number for the course.
+Generally we will need to wait for the pass two registration time, or even the adjustment period, or issue a PTA for an undergraduate course.

 Also note that many undergraduate level courses will have prerequisites.
 You will be required to fill out an online prerequisite form for every undergraduate class with prerequisites (unless you took the prerequisite courses at UC Davis).
 Be thorough in filling out this form and mention that you are a graduate student, why you need the courses, and what courses in your academic background fulfill the listed prerequisites and/or why you think you will be successful in the course.
 The faculty will approve your prerequisite petition to allow you to remain in the course.